 If you are like many Americans, you may have slipped up paying your taxes one year, then nothing came of it, so by the time the next year came around, you put it off again, and then again.

-And maybe you’re one of the lucky ones who haven’t seen any notable consequences.
+And maybe you’re one of the lucky ones who have unfiled tax returns and haven’t seen any notable consequences.
 The IRS hasn’t come knocking at your door, so you don’t think there’s anything to worry about—out of sight, out of mind, right?

-Not filing your taxes is a criminal offense.
+Not filing your tax returns is a criminal offense.
 The IRS may see your failure to file as evasion.
 The rules around tax assessments will benefit the IRS—there is no time limit on which they can assess you.